jrheard/blog/_drafts/boolean-short-circuiting.md

 * `0`
 * Empty sequences, e.g. `[]`, `''`, `()`, `{}`

-Everything else is "considered true", a.k.a. "truthy".
+Everything else in Python is "considered true", a.k.a. "truthy".

 You can use the built-in `bool()` function to see if something is truthy.
 Here are some examples: